react-z/react-timer/README.md

 var React = require('react');
 var Timer = require('react-timer');

-/* delay is the delay on showing the update of the timer, it does not effect the timer clock.
+// delay option is the delay on showing the update of the timer, it does not effect the timer clock. var OPTIONS = { prefix: 'seconds elapsed!', delay: 100}
-*/
-var OPTIONS = { prefix: 'seconds elapsed!', delay: 100}

 React.renderComponent(<Timer options={OPTIONS} />, document.getElementById("container"));